Jijaji Chhat Parr Koii Hai: Plot

 Later, when Jitendra tries to distance himself from CP, the latter tries to woo him using all possible means.
 Soon, Jitendra falls prey to one of CP's plans and lets out that he too loves her but he disagrees to marry her.
 CP concludes that after overpowering the ghost, Jitendra's behaviour and affection towards her has changed.
 CP decides to learn the reason for Jitendra's changed behaviour, so, she dresses up as Chandraprabha and makes Jitendra reveal the truth about the curse.

 After learning the truth, CP challenges Chandraprabha that hers and Jitendra's love is so strong that they can overcome any curse.
 CP soon learns that the person who has a symbol of a peacock on his/her body can remove the curse.
 She starts hunting for that person and it turns out to be her father, Jaldiram.
 It is also revealed that Chandraprabha too has her own selfish motives.
 In reality there was no curse.
-She wants to become immortal and the most powerful by entering CP's body and by possessing all evil forces.
-She had to sacrifice the most precious thing to her.
-Hence she sacrificed her husband and killed herself.
+She wants to become immortal and had to sacrifice the most precious thing to her.
+Hence she sacrificed her husband and killed herself as per the ritual.
+Her soul can become most powerful and immortal by entering CP's body until CP is maiden that’s why she tricked Jitendra into not marrying her.

 In the end, when Chandraprabha tries to use Jaldiram to win her intentions.
 Jitendra reaches there on time, saves Jaldiram and foils Chandraprabha's plans.
 Later, he overpowers her and pushes her into the haunted well.
 Both the families and Jaldiram appreciate Jitendra's heroism.
 Then, Jitendra proposes to CP and is accepted by both families.